Officials sworn in - Pomeroy Daily Sentinel

 Sarah Hawley | Sentinel

-Meigs County Sheriff Keith Wood was sworn in by Judge Linda Warner to begin his third term.
-Also pictured is Sheriff Wood’s wife Julia.
-Wood, who runs as an independent, defeated Republican challenger Mony Wood in the November election.
+Treasurer Peggy Yost was recently sworn in by Judge Linda Warner to begin her new term.
+Yost, who was challenged in the primary, was unopposed in the November election.

 Sarah Hawley | Sentinel

-Newly elected Meigs County Commissioner Shannon Miller is sworn in by Judge Linda Warner.
-Miller will take office in early January, filling the seat formerly held by two-term Commissioner Randy Smith.
-Miller was unopposed in the November General Election after winning the Republican Primary.
-(Editor’s note: Additional photos from the swearing in ceremonies will appear in an upcoming edition of The Daily Sentinel).
+Commissioner Jimmy Will was recently sworn in for his first full term in office by Judge Linda Warner.
+Will was appointed to serve as Meigs County Commissioner in 2019 to fill the seat vacated by Mike Bartrum.
+Will was then elected to the seat in the 2020 election cycle.

-Meigs County Engineer Gene Triplett was sworn in this month by Judge Linda Warner.
-Triplett will begin his sixth term as County Engineer in January.
-Triplett was unopposed in both the primary and general elections in his bid for reelection.
+Meigs County Juvenile/Probate Judge Scott Powell was recently sworn in by Judge Linda Warner to begin his new term in office.
+Powell was unopposed in his bid for reelection.

-Newly elected Meigs County Recorder Huey Eason was sworn in by Judge Linda Warner during a recent ceremony.
-Eason will be filling the position which has been held by Kay Hill who will be retiring after not seeking reelection.
-Eason won a four-person race in the primary and was unopposed in November for the position.
+Prosecutor James K. Stanley was recently sworn in for his second term by Judge Linda Warner.
+Stanley was unopposed in his bid for a second term.

-Meigs County Sheriff Keith Wood was sworn in by Judge Linda Warner to begin his third term.
-Also pictured is Sheriff Wood’s wife Julia.
-Wood, who runs as an independent, defeated Republican challenger Mony Wood in the November election.
+Treasurer Peggy Yost was recently sworn in by Judge Linda Warner to begin her new term.
+Yost, who was challenged in the primary, was unopposed in the November election.

-Newly elected Meigs County Commissioner Shannon Miller is sworn in by Judge Linda Warner.
-Miller will take office in early January, filling the seat formerly held by two-term Commissioner Randy Smith.
-Miller was unopposed in the November General Election after winning the Republican Primary.
-(Editor’s note: Additional photos from the swearing in ceremonies will appear in an upcoming edition of The Daily Sentinel).
+Commissioner Jimmy Will was recently sworn in for his first full term in office by Judge Linda Warner.
+Will was appointed to serve as Meigs County Commissioner in 2019 to fill the seat vacated by Mike Bartrum.
+Will was then elected to the seat in the 2020 election cycle.

-Meigs County Engineer Gene Triplett was sworn in this month by Judge Linda Warner.
-Triplett will begin his sixth term as County Engineer in January.
-Triplett was unopposed in both the primary and general elections in his bid for reelection.
+Meigs County Juvenile/Probate Judge Scott Powell was recently sworn in by Judge Linda Warner to begin his new term in office.
+Powell was unopposed in his bid for reelection.

-Newly elected Meigs County Recorder Huey Eason was sworn in by Judge Linda Warner during a recent ceremony.
-Eason will be filling the position which has been held by Kay Hill who will be retiring after not seeking reelection.
-Eason won a four-person race in the primary and was unopposed in November for the position.
+Prosecutor James K. Stanley was recently sworn in for his second term by Judge Linda Warner.
+Stanley was unopposed in his bid for a second term.

-Meigs County Sheriff Keith Wood was sworn in by Judge Linda Warner to begin his third term.
-Also pictured is Sheriff Wood’s wife Julia.
-Wood, who runs as an independent, defeated Republican challenger Mony Wood in the November election.
+Treasurer Peggy Yost was recently sworn in by Judge Linda Warner to begin her new term.
+Yost, who was challenged in the primary, was unopposed in the November election.